Kipper-Lang/Kipper/src/docs/latest/api/index.md

 # Kipper Compiler API

-The Compiler API enables you to interact with and configure the Kipper compiler, which is the core element of Kipper that can compile Kipper code into TypeScript or JavaScript, and generates the required overhead for your programs.
+The Compiler API of Kipper enables you to interact with the core compiler, which is the core element of the language that can compile your program code into TypeScript or JavaScript, as well as generate the required overhead for your programs.

 This API is per default shipped with the `@kipper/core` package and the `kipper-standalone.js` file, or wrapped using